Online Ed Tech Pilots

-- Tools from the Online Education Initiative – As an OEI pilot college, MiraCosta has access to a number of tools for use in online education.
-These include course management system Canvas, online tutoring platform and service provider NetTutor, online proctoring tool Proctorio, online name pronunciation and gender identity tool NameCoach, Canvas discussion alternative Notebowl, and online counseling platform Cranium Cafe.
+- Tools from the Online Education Initiative – As an OEI pilot college, MiraCosta has access to a number of tools for use in online education (100% online and hybrid classes).
+These include online tutoring platform and service provider NetTutor, online proctoring tool Proctorio, online name pronunciation and gender identity tool NameCoach, Canvas discussion alternative Notebowl, and online counseling platform Cranium Cafe.